pancsta/secai/README.md

 # secret-aigents

-**secai** is an AtomicAgents-like framework for **autonomous LLM daemons**.
+**SecAI** is an AtomicAgents-like framework for **autonomous LLM daemons**.
 It's implemented on top of a **unified state graph** and makes a solid foundation for complex, proactive, and long-lived **AI Agents** with deep and structured memory.
 It offers a dedicated set of devtools and is written in the Go programming language.
-By having graph-based flow, **secai** allows for precise behavior modeling of agents, including interruptions and fault-tolerancy.
+By having graph-based flow, **SecAI** allows for precise behavior modeling of agents, including interruptions and fault-tolerancy.

 ## Demo